 Performance Overhead: The performance overhead describes the additional application execution time incurred due to the isolation mechanism.
-Note that this is different from resource overhead.
+Note that this differs from resource overhead.
 For example, an isolation system may require additional disk resource (i.e., resource overhead) for storing the policy files while enforcing the isolation policies might incur extra execution time by requiring the system to intercept each disk access (i.e., performance overhead).
-Further, most security isolation papers that we studied do not describe the resource overhead.
-Thus, in this paper, we only focus on the performance overhead.
+Further, most security isolation articles that we studied do not describe the resource overhead.
+Thus, in this article, we only focus on the performance overhead.

-Security isolation techniques proposed in the studied papers are evaluated using a diverse array of performance benchmarks.
+Security isolation techniques proposed in the studied articles are evaluated using a diverse array of performance benchmarks.
 Hence, a quantitative performance comparison may be infeasible.
 Even with the same benchmarks, it may not be possible to objectively compare the performance of techniques with different objectives, service requirements, isolation granularity, and other characteristics.
 Therefore, our criteria only provides a generalized perspective on the performance overhead incurred due to different design decisions.
 For an objective evaluation to be possible, future work in the development of standardized performance metrics for security isolation is necessary.

-In this paper, we attempt to provide four generalized categories based on the performance overhead: 1) Negligible, 2) Practical, 3) Borderline and 4) High.
+In this article, we attempt to provide four generalized categories based on the performance overhead: (1) Negligible, (2) Practical, (3) Borderline, and (4) High.
 We use these categories for comparison wherever appropriate (i.e., to compare identical approaches).
 Note that we are primarily concerned with what overhead will allow the security isolation technique to be incorporated into a production system.
 Many research prototypes do not meet this bar.
-Finally, some papers do not evaluate the performance overhead of their security isolation technique, and therefore, cannot be classified.
+Finally, some articles do not evaluate the performance overhead of their security isolation technique and, therefore, cannot be classified.